 Advantages of Stream

 Agora has a rich extension system when compared to Stream.
-Specifically, Agora's extension support for AI-noise suppression and video backgrounds.
+This includes support for AI-powered noise suppression, virtual and blurred video backgrounds, and other media effects that improve call quality and user experience.

 2. Agora vs. 100ms